Water Filters & Purifiers

 How often do I need to change the water bottle?

-That depends on how many people are using it.
 A household of 2–4 people typically goes through a 15L bottle every 1–2 weeks.
 Our 8-stage filtered bottles are designed to be refilled with our filter system rather than purchased as single-use bottles.

 Can I get a water cooler repaired in Australia?